peter-w-bryant/MadCourseEvaluator/backend/README.md

 route:
 - `/search` - returns all course records and professors records
 - `/course/<cUID>` - returns a single course's info, professors who have taught the course, grade distributions, and reddit posts mentioning the course.
-- `/prof-info/<pUID>` - returns a professor record with the given professor id
-- `/prof-courses/<pUID>` - returns all course records taught by a given professor id
+- `/professor/<pUID>` - returns all RateMyProfessors.com data for a given professor and all of the courses they teach.

 ## Populating the Database